Coming Out at Work

-- Is there a lesbian, gay, bisexual and transgender employee resource group at your workplace?
+- Is there a lesbian, gay, bisexual, transgender and queer employee resource group at your workplace?

 - What’s the overall climate in your workplace?
 Do people tend to make derogatory comments or jokes?
-Are any of your co-workers openly LGBT?
+Are any of your co-workers openly LGBTQ?

 - What are your work relationships like?
 Do people discuss their personal lives?
 Are they asking questions about yours?
 Is the atmosphere friendly or guarded?